insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-While renters insurance will protect your personal possessions from a variety of water damage, such as broken pipes or an overflowing toilet, it will not cover flood or backed-up sewer damage.
+While renters insurance will protect your personal possessions from some water damage, such as broken pipes or an overflowing toilet, it will not cover you for a flood.
 In order to fully protect your personal possessions, you will need a separate flood insurance policy.

 Flood insurance is never a required coverage for renters because it only protects your personal possessions.
 The apartment or rental home structure itself would be protected by the landlord’s flood policy.
 However, if you don’t have flood insurance, the cost to replace all of your possessions will fall on you.